 Two LSU School of Education Students Named to Louisiana Future Educator Honor Roll

-BATON ROUGE, LA – Two LSU School of Education students have been named to Louisiana Board of Regents Future Educator Honor Roll.
-Hannah Bryant and Emily Kleefisch were honored by Louisiana Governor, John Bel Edwards, Commissioner of Higher Education, Dr. Kim Hunter-Reed, and State Superintendent of Education, Dr. Cade Brumley for being named Louisiana’s Future Educator Honor Roll.
-Bryant and Kleefisch were among 35 future teachers in the state recognized by the Louisiana Board of Regents in a program at the Louisiana’s Old State Capitol on May 3rd.
+BATON ROUGE - Two LSU School of Education students have been named to Louisiana Board of Regents Future Educator Honor Roll.
+Abigail Tassone and Meghan Fontana were honored by Louisiana Governor, John Bel Edwards, Commissioner of Higher Education, Dr. Kim Hunter-Reed, and State Superintendent of Education, Dr. Cade Brumley for being named Louisiana’s Future Educator Honor Roll.
+Tassone and Fontana were among 35 future teachers in the state recognized by the Louisiana Board of Regents in a program at the Louisiana’s Old State Capitol.

 Tassone is graduating with her Dual Certification degree in May 2023.
 The dual certification degree option is designed to provide students with the opportunity to receive dual certification in elementary grades 1-5 and special education through an integrated program of study.
 The dual certification degree is an eight-semester program of study that allows students to graduate with two certifications.
 Candidates who are interested in the PK-3 or 6-12 programs can complete the five-course minor in special education in addition to their respective program coursework.
 That alone makes students stand out to school principals that will offer them their first job upon graduation.